swt30/thesis/chapters/02-eos/02-eos.md

 ##### Liquid and vapour: {-}
 The behaviour of water in the liquid and vapour phases is well understood and plenty of data are available.
-I was unable to gain access to the \smallcaps{SESAME} database^[@Lyon1992] because there are restrictions on the distribution of these data to non-US nationals.
+I was unable to gain access to the SESAME database^[@Lyon1992] because there are restrictions on the distribution of these data to non-US nationals.
 Instead, to represent water liquid and vapour, I selected the IAPWS (International Association for the Properties of Water and Steam) formulation,^[@Wagner2002] which provides both tabular and functional data for water in these phases.
 These are well-tested and validated by years of experiments.